weaveworks/policy-agent/docs/README.md

 ### Audit

 This mode performs the audit functionality.
-It triggers per the specified interval (by default every 24 hour) and then lists all the resources in the cluster which the agent has access to read it and performs the validation.
+It triggers per the specified interval (by default every 24 hour) and then lists all the resources in the cluster which the agent has access to read and validates those resources against the audit policies.

 > Works with policies of provider `kubernetes`

 ### Admission

-This contains the admission module.
+This contains the admission module that enforces policies.
 It uses the `controller-runtime` Kubernetes package to register a callback that will be called when the agent recieves an admission request.
+Once called, the agent will validate the received resource against the admission and tenant policies and k8s will use the result of this validation to either allow or reject the creation/update of said resource.

 > Works with policies of provider `kubernetes`

 ### Terraform Admission

 This is a webhook used to validate terraform plans.
-It mainly used by the [TF-Controller](https://github.com/weaveworks/tf-controller) to enforce policies on terraform plans
+It is mainly used by the [TF-Controller](https://github.com/weaveworks/tf-controller) to enforce policies on terraform plans

 > Works with policies of provider `terraform`